 Another common issue found by CVM is the inclusion of misleading information.
 For example, information taken from a Target Animal Safety Study (a study which determines the drug’s margin of safety), such as the statement that a drug is “Safe at 10X,” can be misleading.
 While the drug may have been tested at 10x the labeled dose, it may not have been shown to be safe at that dose.
 Another example is using a meta-analysis to pool multiple studies, each with varying numbers of animals, to create a desired statistically significant outcome that isn’t truly present in the individual studies.
 For example, if one study has 10 animals, and another has 5000 animals, it is inappropriate and misleading to apply equal statistical weight to both studies.

 Overstatement of effectiveness is another common issue.
 For example, a brochure promoting an animal drug may claim the drug is “100% Effective!”
 This may be true for an individual field study.
-Other field studies and post-approval reports of drug ineffectiveness, however, may show the drug is not ‘100% effective’ after all.
+However, other field studies and post-approval lack of efficacy reports may show the drug is not ‘100% effective’ after all.
 Claims made for the animal drug should represent all the data used to support the drug’s approval as well as data collected after the drug is marketed, such as adverse drug event data.

 How do animal drug companies know if their promotional materials are appropriate for their drug?

 CVM offers “pre-dissemination reviews” of promotional materials for animal drugs that are pending or have already received approval, before the materials are shared with the public.
 The feedback from these reviews can be very helpful for animal drug companies, preventing them from making unwise investments in costly promotional campaigns.
-Once CVM has reviewed the materials, the review team meets virtually or in-person with the animal drug company to discuss any issues CVM has found.
-After the meeting, the review team sends the company a written summary of the meeting.
+Once CVM has reviewed the materials, the review team either meets with the animal drug company to discuss any issues CVM has found, or sends the company a written summary of concerns that CVM has identified.
 Pre-dissemination reviews can be very helpful for animal drug companies.
 Companies can use the comments to make informed decisions about properly promoting their drugs and reducing the risk of CVM action against violative promotional materials.